Dismissal for simple, serious or serious misconduct: what consequences for the employee?

 The simple fault meets the following 2 criteria:

-- This is a action of the employee contrary to his obligations in respect of the employer
+• Employee's action contrary to obligations in respect of the employer

 Simple fault may be recognized, for example, in the event of an error or negligence committed by the employee in the course of his work.